No set-up fee

 There are no fees to sign up and get started.

-Make equal monthly payments with no interest — just a small, ﬁxed monthly fee.
+Make equal monthly payments with no interest4 during your chosen repayment period — just a small, ﬁxed monthly fee.

 Just choose which recent eligible credit card purchases you want to extend.
 It’s as easy as that.

-Simply visit your credit card dashboard and select U.S. Bank ExtendPay™ Plans to check for qualifying purchases.
+Simply visit your credit card dashboard and select U.S. Bank ExtendPay® Plans to check for qualifying purchases.

 Step 1: Make a purchase of $100 or more using your U.S. Bank Credit Card.